Sci-Fi Films of the 1930s

 The science fiction theme is just the transmutation of lead into gold by atom-smashing (“Atomzertrümmerung”) using electricity — “5 million volts” of it (not more!).
 Holk stresses that their lab is not “a kind of gold factory”, but just doing a “purely scientific experiment”.

-(Some reviews of the film claim the film introduces an “atomic reactor” or deals with “radioactivity”.
-While radiactivity was a much-discussed phenomenon at the time, the dialog does not mention it.
-Theories about the atomic nucleus were just being developed at the time, but the concept of nuclear reactor had not yet been born.
-The film at least mentions something that was cutting-edge science of its time, using popular vocabulary.)
+(Some reviews of this film claim the film introduces an “atomic reactor” or deals with “radioactivity”.
+While radioactivity was a much-discussed phenomenon at the time, the dialog does not mention it.
+Theories about the atomic nucleus were just being developed, but the concept of a nuclear reactor had not yet been born.
+The script at least mentions something that was then cutting-edge science, using popular vocabulary.)

 The sci-fi sets include huge electrical machines, lots of fancy sparks, and film effects for rays.